 Students attending the Penn State College of Medicine find humanities principles and content throughout the curriculum.
 With the oldest Humanities Department in a college of medicine in the country, humanism has been built into our history and woven into the fabric of our curriculum from our inception.
-From the moment our students start in the Profession of Medicine Course through to the last day of the 4th year, our goal is to produce compassionate, sophisticated physicians.
+From the moment our students start in the Profession of Medicine Course through to the last day of the fourth year, our goal is to produce compassionate, sophisticated physicians.

 One student framed it this way: